-7 Data from Victorian Spatial database as Victoria does not licence plantation forest groundwater impacts
+7 Data from Victorian Spatial database as Victoria does not licence plantation forest groundwater impacts the 2013 Water Allocation Plan for the Lower Limestone Coast Prescribed Wells Area and a revised risk assessment for the management zones.

 8 Estimated by applying the South Australian methodology.
-Victoria does not licence commercial plantation forest groundwater use
+Victoria does not licence commercial forest groundwater use